preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 .. image:: sign-off-requests-checking-1-613-new.png

 Here you can see, for example, the status and the number of recipients that has completed the request.
-If a message has been added to any of the pages, you can also see the messages here (not present in this example).
+You can check the message (if any) for a page by clicking the pen.

 For more information, you can click "Download Details" to download an Excel file.